 Home

-Stephen Tomlin is a semi-retired professional actor who produces and co-presents live audio events for The Border Readers.
-He had previously founded and ran Demi-Paradise Productions, presenting promenade Shakespeare and other seasonal entertainments at Lancaster Castle from 2000-2016.
+Stephen Tomlin is a semi-retired professional actor, director, producer and role player based in Northumberland UK.
+He produces and co-presents live audio events for The Border Readers having previously founded and ran Demi-Paradise Productions, presenting promenade Shakespeare and other entertainments at Lancaster Castle from 2000-2016.
 Under his birth name of Stephen Allen he was the 1991 BBC TV Mastermind champion, the first actor to win the UK’s most prestigious television quiz title.

 Born and bred in the far south-west of England, Stephen trained as a specialist teacher at the Central School of Speech and Drama from 1969 – 72.
 After an intensive period acting, teaching and running drama workshops in inner city London, Manchester and Teeside Stephen joined the Dukes Theatre-in-Education company Lancaster in 1976 and the city became his home base for the following four decades.
-Stephen has worked extensively in all media nearly everywhere in the UK.
-In 2017 he moved to rural Northumberland to live with his partner, the artist and children’s picture book author, Kim Lewis. (www.kimlewisart.co.uk & www.kimlewisbooks.co.uk) They married in August 2021.
-(See Wedding Page under ‘Other’)
+Stephen has worked extensively in all media across the UK.
+In 2017 he moved to the Northumberland National Park to live with his partner, the artist & children’s picture book author, Kim Lewis. (www.kimlewisart.co.uk andwww.kimlewisbooks.co.uk) They married in August 2021.
+(See Wedding Page under ‘Other’) In 2018 Stephen founded The Border Readers specifically to entertain audiences in community and arts venues across the borderlands with themed literary readings.

-Stephen’s occasional country diary, This Other Eden, is also published here.
+Stephen’s occasional Country Diary is also published here.

 PRODUCTION NEWS